Skip to content

 Ukraine support in Hertfordshire

-Ask your sponsor to let Hertfordshire County Council know you have arrived.
-They should email H4Ukraine@hertfordshire.gov.uk and tell us:
+If you're a Ukrainian guest, ask your host to let Hertfordshire County Council know you have arrived.
+Your host should email H4Ukraine@hertfordshire.gov.uk and tell us:

 • your full name(s) and dates of birth